Corey Kluber: Tampa Bay Rays (2022)

 On December 1, 2021, Kluber signed a one-year contract with the Tampa Bay Rays, with $8 million guaranteed salary and $5 million in achievable incentives.

 During the 2022 season, he pitched to a 10–10 record with a 4.34 ERA, and his 3.0% walk percentage was the lowest in MLB among qualified pitchers.

-Boston Red Sox (2023–present)
+Boston Red Sox (2023)

-On January 12, 2023, Kluber signed a one-year contract with the Boston Red Sox that includes a club option for 2024.
+On January 12, 2023, Kluber signed a one-year contract with the Boston Red Sox with a club option for 2024.
 The deal was reportedly worth $10 million and the option $11 million.
+Kluber was Boston's Opening Day starting pitcher for 2023.
+In nine starts to begin the season, Kluber posted an unsightly 6.26 ERA with a 1.89 strikeout-to-walk ratio.
+On May 24, the Red Sox moved Kluber out of the starting rotation and into his first bullpen assignment since 2013.
+He was placed on the paternity list on May 30, and activated on June 2.
+Kluber's shaky performances continued as a relief pitcher, but on June 20 he recorded his first career save, albeit while allowing five hits, three home runs, and four earned runs in three innings pitched, closing out a 10–4 Red Sox win over the Minnesota Twins.
+The following day, he was placed on the injured list with right shoulder inflammation.
+On August 25, Kluber was transferred to the 60-day injured list.
+On September 16, Kluber was scratched from a rehab start and ruled out for the remainder of the season.

+He became a free agent following the season and announced his retirement on February 9, 2024.

 Awards and achievements

 Pitching style

-Kluber throws five pitches: a four-seam fastball, a sinker with a two-seam fastball grip, a cutter, a breaking ball, and a changeup.
-His most dominant pitches are his two-seam sinker, which he first learned in 2011 as a member of the Columbus Clippers, and his breaking ball, which variously resembles a slider and a curveball.
+Kluber threw five pitches: a four-seam fastball, a sinker with a two-seam fastball grip, a cutter, a breaking ball, and a changeup.
+His most dominant pitches were his two-seam sinker, which he first learned in 2011 as a member of the Columbus Clippers, and his breaking ball, which variously resembled a slider and a curveball.